ckeistler/Module19_Charity_Analysis_NeuralNetwork/README.md

   -How many neurons, layers, and activation functions did you select for your neural network model, and why?

+    Variable as outlined below.
+I tried many combinations of hidden layers, activators, optimizers, and nodes/layer.

   -Were you able to achieve the target model performance?

     No.

   -What steps did you take to try and increase model performance?

+  Please see the below trial stages as outlined.

 ##### Trial Stage 1
     - After the initial model was compiled and trained, we had an accuracy of 72.65% with loss of 0.5564